rocky1638/digital-garden/content/leetcode/1428-leftmost-column-with-at-least-a-one.md

 ---
 type: leetcode
-title: 1428. leftmost column with one
+title: 1428. leftmost column with at least a one
 tags:
   - binary-search
 aliases: